More from Poly Pride Weekend: My Speech

-So years later, there I was last Saturday onstage at a microphone at the Poly Pride Rally in New York's Central Park, trying to deliver my words as clearly as Obama does and making sure I could hear them echoing back from the distance.
+So years later, there I was last Saturday onstage at a microphone at the Poly Pride Rally in New York's Central Park, trying to deliver my words as roundly as Obama does and making sure I could hear them echoing back from the distance.
 Below is what I said.
-Regular readers will recognize a lot of this and can skip it, but if you haven't seen it yet....
+Regular readers will recognize a lot of this, but if you haven't seen it yet....

 For the last three years [I boomed into the mike], I’ve been running a site called Polyamory in the News.
 I’ve put up posts about more than 240 articles and broadcasts, and more of them keep coming in all the time.
 It's clear that during just these three years, worldwide interest in ethical polyamory, and the ideas and values behind it, has been growing rapidly.

 Also growing are misconceptions about it, and misuses of the term that I think threaten to spiral out of control.

 So at this historic moment, I want to deliver a caution, and some advice about our future.